The Phenomenon of AI Making Unauthorized 'Improvements'

 - The Challenge of Sharing 'Better' Criteria -

-Analyzing the phenomenon of AI making unauthorized 'improvements' through real examples.
-Why does AI ignore rules, and how can we prevent it?
-Proposing realistic countermeasures.
+Analyzing the phenomenon of AI making unauthorized 'improvements' out of kindness.
+Explores why AI ignores rules and provides realistic countermeasures.

 Introduction: Encountering Unexpected 'Improvements'